 Have a great Ramadan preparation!

 German-speaking Muslims, check out the “Ramadan Leben” self-paced online course to have your Best Ramadan Ever.
 (This is an affiliate link.
 See full disclosure here.)
-It’s in German, though.
+It’s a 9 module online course to make the most of Ramadan, it’s in German, though.
 You will have lifetime access and free updates.
 I’m going through this course the third time right now.